progressdb/ProgressDB/docs/public/general-welcome.md

 ## Why ProgressDB

+### First-class chat primitives as a database

+Message versioning, edits, replies, reactions, and soft deletes are built-in primitives — providing auditability and consistency without extra application-level bookkeeping.
+The database only understands Threads, Messages and related operations.

 ### Purpose-built indexing

 Keys are organized for append-ordered timeline access, making message listing extremely efficient compared to full table scans or wide secondary queries.

 ### Small, predictable storage engine

-ProgressDB uses Pebble, an embedded key-value store that delivers fast local I/O, automatic compaction, and minimal operational overhead.
-No heavyweight cluster coordination is required for single-node deployments.
+ProgressDB uses Pebble for its storage engine, it delivers fast local I/O, automatic compaction, and minimal operational overhead.

-### First-class chat features

-Message versioning, edits, replies, reactions, and soft deletes are built-in primitives — providing auditability and consistency without extra application-level bookkeeping.

 ### Security-first by design